cosmintudose/RNASeq_Jurkat_pipeline/README.md

 This quantifies the number of reads in each sample, the abundance.tsv file for each sample will be used in the downstream analysis

-The multiqc step (check code) will merge the fastqc files into one .html to inspect the QC of the samples
+The multiqc step will merge the fastqc files into one .html to inspect the QC of the samples
 ```
 sh kallisto_quant_jurkat.sh
 ```